 Even if you’re employed and freelance in your spare time, using income from freelance work towards your mortgage isn’t always a straightforward task.
 Nonetheless, lenders are aware of the increase in mortgages for freelancers and will consider income from freelance work.

 Each lender has different assessment criteria.
-While it may be easy to get a mortgage as a freelancer with one lender, it may be difficult with other lenders.
+While it may be easy to get a mortgage as a freelancer with one lender, it can be difficult with others.
 This guide will cover everything you need to know about applying for a mortgage as a freelance worker.
 Our experts are also available to answer your questions.

 Are mortgages for freelancers different to regular mortgages?

 It’s first important to explain that mortgages for freelancers and mortgages for employed applicants are exactly the same.
 There aren’t any particular mortgage deals for freelancers.
 The only difference between a freelancer and an employed applicant is how a mortgage application is assessed.

 What this means is, each lender you apply with will assess your employment status and income, among other things such as your credit history in their own unique way.
 If you’re a freelancer, applying for a mortgage is often far from easy but that’s not to say you shouldn’t apply.
 This is because freelancing often has varied and fluctuating income each month and year.
 Sometimes, the difference in income can raise concerns regarding your affordability.

 When compared to employed applicants, lenders are often able to see a clear annual income or base salary.
 This allows lenders to gain a good understanding of what an applicant earns and will earn going forward.
 As a result, affordability can be calculated without much difficulty.

 As a freelance worker, lenders will assess your application in a different way to employed workers.
 This is why preparing your application beforehand will not only increase your chances of approval but may also allow you to borrow more.